Pylons/pyramid/docs/narr/scaffolding.rst

 output directory named ``MyStuff``.

-See the module documentation for :mod:`pyramid.scaffolds` for information about the API of the :class:`pyramid.scaffolds.PyramidScaffold` class and related classes.
+See the module documentation for :mod:`pyramid.scaffolds` for information about the API of the :class:`pyramid.scaffolds.Template` class and related classes.
 You can override methods of this class to get special behavior.